Skip to main content

 5. Form 68: SPE Agreement

-Complete the relevant sections of Form 68: SPE Agreement and provide it to the employer and preceptor to complete their relevant sections.
+Complete the relevant sections of Form 68: SPE Agreement and provide it to the employer and proposed preceptor to complete their relevant sections.

-6. Preceptor statement of background
+6. Proposed Preceptor Statement of Background

-7. Learning and evaluation plan
+7. Learning and Evaluation Plan

 Please include: